Santino Spinelli

-Santino Spinelli (born 21 July 1964) is an Italian Romani musician, composer and teacher.
+Santino Spinelli (born 21 July 1964), also known professionally as Alexian, is an Italian Romani musician, composer and teacher.

 Biography

-Spinelli, known professionally as Alexian, is the youngest of six children, the only brother among five sisters.
+Spinelli is the youngest of six children, the only brother among five sisters.
 He was born in Pietrasanta, in the province of Lucca, on July 21, 1964, the son of Gennaro and Giulia Spinelli.
 However, it was in Lanciano, in the province of Chieti, where he began his early studies.
 He attended the State Trade Institute P. De Giorgio and earned two degrees from the University of Bologna, the first in Foreign Languages and Literature and the second in Musicology.
 He has been Professor of the Romani Language and Culture at the University of Chieti since 2008.

 Spinelli is the founder and president of the cultural association Thèm Romano (Romani World).
 In 2001 he was elected sole representative for Italy at the parliament of the International Romani Union (IRU), a nongovernmental organization based in Latvia and active in the field of Roma people's rights.
+He is actually Vice President of IRU.
 In 2002 Spinelli taught the Romani language and culture at the University of Trieste, and later at the Polytechnic University of Turin.
 In 2003 the IRU Parliament appointed him Ambassador of Romani Culture and Art throughout the world, and in 2007 he was appointed Vice President of the IRU.
 He is the national president of the federation FederArteRom and UCRI spokesman.

 Spinelli's poem "Auschwitz" is engraved on a memorial to the Sinti and Roma people killed during the Nazi period.
 The memorial is near the Bundestag in Berlin.
 He had a similar memorial built in Lanciano, in the piazzale Edith Stein.
 It was sculpted from Majella stone by sculptor Tonino Santeusanio.